-Your gut health is crucial for your overall well being.
-It is involved in different metabolic functions and can get adversely affected by regular and excessive consumption of gluten, sugar, highly processed foods, antibiotics along with too much stress.
+Your gut health is crucial for your overall well-being.
+It is involved in different metabolic functions and can get adversely affected by regular and excessive consumption of gluten, sugar, highly processed foods, antibiotics along too much stress.

 It’s no wonder why we need to take good care of our gut and heal it to heal ourselves.